Why do we need this research?

 Amniocentesis is a test that can be carried out in early pregnancy to check if a baby has any genetic problems.
-It is usually offered around 15-20 weeks into pregnancy.
-A needle is used to take a sample of amniotic fluid, which surrounds the baby in the womb.
+Using ultrasound to guide, a needle is inserted into the woman’s abdomen to take a sample of the amniotic fluid which surrounds the baby in the womb.
 This fluid contains cells from the baby that can then be tested in a laboratory for genetic conditions.
-The test is usually guided by ultrasound: a scan that uses high frequency waves to create a picture of the inside of the body.

 Because of the risks, the Royal College of Obstetricians and Gynaecologists recommends that anyone who carries out amniocentesis should be trained on a simulator first.
-However at the moment, there aren’t any devices that let health carers practice in a way that really helps to prepare them.
+However, at the moment, there aren’t any devices that let healthcare professionals practice in a way that really helps to prepare them.

-Tommy’s has teamed up with Guy’s and St. Thomas’ Charity to create a simulator that will let doctors practice amniocentesis in women of different weights.
-We already have a final model, which will be produced by the company Adam,Rouilly, which specialises in medical training equipment.
+Tommy’s has teamed up with Guy’s and St Thomas’ Charity to create a simulator that will let doctors practice amniocentesis in women of different weights.
+Our researchers have designed a final model which is now being produced by the company Adam,Rouilly, which specialises in medical training equipment.
 The model uses materials that are strong enough for using many times, but similar enough to the human body to give realistic ultrasound scans.
 The researchers plan to test the equipment thoroughly to make sure that it provides a good training experience for medical staff.

 The training simulator will help healthcare professionals learn how to safely carry out amniocentesis on women with different weights.
 This training will help to minimise the risks of the procedure for mother and baby as much as possible.